Pink Eye (Conjunctivitis)

 E. coli: Fresh Produce

 Fruits and vegetables can be tainted with E. coli if the fertilizer or water used to grow them carries the bacteria.
 Leafy greens are at highest risk.
 E. coli has been linked to fresh spinach.
 But produce growers have put safety measures into place to minimize the risk.
 Experts say the health benefits of eating fruits and veggies are far greater than the risk of food poisoning.

 Safety: Separate and individually wash the leaves of leafy greens, and cook vegetables to kill bacteria.

 Botulism: Canned Foods

-Botulism is a rare, possibly fatal illness linked to improperly canned or preserved foods.
+Botulism is a rare, potentially fatal illness linked to improperly canned or preserved foods.
 Home-canned foods are especially at risk, as well as honey, cured meats, and fermented, smoked, or salted fish.
 Babies have the highest risk of getting sick.
 Symptoms include cramps, vomiting, breathing problems, difficulty swallowing, double vision, and weakness or paralysis.
 If you suspect botulism poisoning, call 911.